Security 95

 • User-friendly and premium trading interface

-Saxo Bank is a hybrid Market Maker STP broker with over 20-years experience.
+Saxo is a hybrid Market Maker STP broker with over 20-years experience.
 Your order is connected directly with the market.
 With some CFDs the broker creates its own internal market.
-They have 2 proprietary trading platforms ideal for professional traders but due to the high minimum depositmay not suit new traders although spreads start low from 0.4 pips.
+They have 2 proprietary trading platforms ideal for professional traders and there’s no minimum deposit with spreads from 0.4 pips.

 The table below highlights all of the key broker areas alongside pro and cons in each.

-If you want to expand your research, and evaluate some options similar to this broker, you can consult the alternatives to Saxo Bank.
+If you want to expand your research, and evaluate some options similar to this broker, you can consult the alternatives to Saxo.

 Demo Account Access both proprietary trading platforms with the same demo account Last only for 30 days